RashmikaD2001/Practice-With-APIs/README.md

 # playWithAPI
+I used Python for this.
-Learn how to manipulate Json, use requests module
+I learn how to manipulate Json, use requests module.